 Currently the Board has delegated certain matters to the Risk Committee and the Audit and Compliance Committee ("ACC").
-The Board also obtains advice on its With-Profits business from its independent With-Profits Committee ("WPC").
+The Board also obtains advice on the with-profits business from its independent With-Profits Committee ("WPC").
 The Board Committees perform the following tasks on its behalf:

 - Risk Committee: The primary functions of the Risk Committee are to oversee, monitor and review, and advise the Board on current and potential risk exposures and future risk strategy.
-In particular, the Risk Committee ensures that major downside risks facing the business are identified, policies and controls are in place for management to ensure that those risks are effectively managed, and oversee compliance with risk management policies and controls. - ACC: The primary functions of the ACC are to assist the Board with its oversight role in relation to the integrity of the financial statements, financial reporting processes and regulatory filings, in particular the adequacy and effectiveness of internal controls, compliance with regulatory requirements, and the relationship with, and the performance of, the external auditor. - WPC: Provides independent advice to the Board in respect of matters which affect the With-Profits Funds.
+In particular, the Risk Committee ensures that major downside risks facing the business are identified, policies and controls are in place for management to ensure that those risks are effectively managed, and oversee compliance with risk management policies and controls. - ACC: The primary functions of the ACC are to assist the Board with its oversight role in relation to the integrity of the financial statements, financial reporting processes and regulatory filings.
+There is particular focus on the adequacy and effectiveness of internal controls, compliance with regulatory requirements, and the relationship with, and the performance of, the external auditor. - WPC: Provides independent advice to the Board in respect of matters that affect the withprofits business.

 The Board delegates the day-to-day operational management to the CEO.
-In turn, the CEO delegates some of their authority to each direct report and this delegation is set out in each of their respective role profiles.
+In turn, the CEO delegates some authority to each direct report and this delegation is set out in each of their respective role profiles.
 Collectively these individuals and the Head of Legal form the UK Management Committee ("UKMC"), which meets fortnightly.
 Its main function is the oversight of the delegated responsibilities of the CEO's direct reports.